cloudposse/terraform-aws-eks-node-group/README.md

 ### Major Changes (breaking and otherwise)

-With the v0.25.0 release of this module, it has undergone major breaking changes and added new features.
-Please see the [migration](MIGRATION.md) document for details.
+With the v2.0.0 (a.k.a. v0.25.0) release of this module, it has undergone major breaking changes and added new features.
+Please see the [migration](docs/migration-v1-v2.md) document for details.

 For a complete example, see [examples/complete](examples/complete).

 For automated tests of the complete example using [bats](https://github.com/bats-core/bats-core) and [Terratest](https://github.com/gruntwork-io/terratest) (which tests and deploys the example on AWS), see [test](test).

 ### Terraform Version

 Terraform version 1.0 is out.
 Before that, there was Terraform version 0.15, 0.14, 0.13 and so on.
-The v0.25.0 release of this module drops support for Terraform 0.13.
+The v2.0.0 release of this module drops support for Terraform 0.13.
 That version is old and has lots of known issues.
 There are hardly any breaking changes between Terraform 0.13 and 1.0, so please upgrade to the latest Terraform version before raising any issues about this module.